-After you open your course to students, students see it in the course view you chose.
+After you open your course to students, students see the course view you chose.
 You can only open a course to students if it's in the Original Course View or permanently converted to the Ultra Course View.

 After your institution enables the Ultra experience, you can start the Ultra preview at any time from your Original Course View.

 Select the Experience the new Learn icon in the top-right corner of the page.
 In the pop-up window, start the conversion to the Ultra Course View.

 You'll receive an email notification when your course is ready.
 From the Courses page, access your course and check out how your content looks in the Ultra Course View.